 9 Tips dental implant maintenance you should keep a note of.
-Whether you already have dental implants or you’re considering the procedure, dental implant maintenance is the key to continued oral health.
+Whether you already have dental implants or you’re considering the procedure, proper dental implant maintenance is the key to continued oral health.

 Dental implants are a way for people with one or more missing teeth to enjoy the foods they love and feel better about their appearance.